0x5448/smart-door/README.md

 after a few seconds of the stream being triggered.
 <img src="https://github.com/theodorehadges/smart-door/blob/main/media/motion-sensor-demo.gif" width="70%" />

-What happens next is conditional and depends on whether the visitor (me in this cas) is a new or returning (approved) visitor.
+What happens next is conditional and depends on whether the visitor (me in this case) is a new or returning (approved) visitor.

 #### If new visitor:
 If they are a new visitor, a notification will be sent to the homeowner via SNS in the form of a text message.